I am on the Waitlist – what do I do now?

 How does the Waitlist work?

-This year our goal is to enroll a first-year class of 1,450 students.
-Because students apply and are admitted to multiple colleges, we must offer admission to more than 1,450 students if we want to meet that goal.
+This year our goal is to enroll a first-year class of 1,500 students.
 Students, and not SMU, have the final decision of where they enroll.
 We cannot know exactly how many enrollment deposits we will receive by the May 1 deadline.
 Once we decide if we will go to the Waitlist, the Admission Committee will only re-evaluate those students who have indicated their continued interest in SMU – i.e. students that who have submitted their Waitlist Response Form.

 What are my chances of being admitted from the Waitlist?